dumparkltd/state-of-the-world-content/_posts/v3-temp/0100-01-01-methodology.md

 ## Measuring economic and social rights

-For economic and social rights, we draw on national statistics produced by governments and international agencies, and use the award-winning SERF Index methodology to compare countries’ human rights oucomes with their income, to capture the concept of 'progressive realisation'.
+For economic and social rights, we draw on national statistics produced by governments and international agencies, and use the award-winning SERF Index methodology to compare countries’ human rights outcomes with their income, to capture the concept of 'progressive realisation'.

 Learn more: